vandit15/SRCondenseNet/README.md

 ## Results
-We have used 91 images from Yang et al. and 200 images from the Berkeley Segmentation Dataset(BSD) for training.
+We have used 91 images from Yang et al. and 200 images from the Berkeley Segmentation Dataset(BSD) with 32x32 patches for training.

 ### Results on various datasets:
 | Dataset  |  PSNR | SSIM  |